artem-korniienko/2D-4-Artem-Korniienko/src/README.txt

   - Starting node address in the correct format(e.g: 127.0.0.1:10000)
   - HashID

+I think my code can do: Everything that is specified in the marking scheme and RFC.
 My code provides full functionality of the 2D#4 network.
 It can:
 – Act as a temporary node as described in the RFC.